munyite-megzs/GitHubRepository-Backend/README.md

 4. Run the tests by navigating to Test > Run All Tests.
 5. To run the application, press F5 or click Debug > Start Debugging.

+# License
+ Code is Licensed under the MIT License.
+See [MIT LICENSE](https://github.com/FacultyUpskillingOrg/GitHubRepository-Backend/blob/main/LICENSE) for more details.

 # Contribute

 We welcome contributions from the community to make this code better.
 If you'd like to contribute, please follow these steps: